-- Some data/persons is excluded wholly from the applicability of the directive

-- → Matters outside the scope of the EU

-- " Excluded from the applicability in Austria in the law

-- Not applicable in all points:

-- \rightarrow No information, no objection, no supervision, ...

-- → Areas:

-- " National/Public security: Police

-- " Defence: Military secret service

-- " State security, including the economic well-being of the state

-- Includes the EU

-- Examples: Secret service

-- " State activities in criminal law: Preventive measures

-- → Note: The ECHR still applies, i.e. exclusions must also conform to it!
+- Some data/persons is excluded wholly from the applicability of the directive - → Matters outside the scope of the EU - " Excluded from the applicability in Austria in the law - Not applicable in all points: - \rightarrow No information, no objection, no supervision, ... - → Areas: - " National/Public security: Police - " Defence: Military secret service - " State security, including the economic well-being of the state - Includes the EU - Examples: Secret service (terrorism; economic warfare) - " State activities in criminal law: Preventive measures - → Note: The ECHR still applies, i.e. all exclusions must still conform to it!
+Privac